simonlally/arch-install/README.md

 # ARCH LINUX INSTALLATION by SIMON
-(0) are we booted into a UEFI environment?
+(0) check that we are booted into a UEFI environment

 `ls /sys/firmware/efi`

-if the directory is empty or doesn’t exist then no, if there’s files there you’re good to go
+if the directory is empty or doesn’t exist then we are not booted into a UEFI environment, if there’s files there you’re good to go

 ## Pre-installation
 Check internet
 `ping 1.1.1.1`

-if you want wifi (if you are using ethernet you can skip this) :
+Enabling WiFi (if you are using ethernet you can skip this) :

 `ip addr`